Is the formation of primordial black holes from single-field inflation compatible with standard cosmology?: The Timeline of the universe

-The aim now is to utilize this information to extract insight and potentially impose constraints on inflationary models.
+The aim now is to utilize this information to extract insight and potentially impose constraints on inflationary models\,\cite{Liddle:2003as} capable of produce a substantially amount of PBHs.
 Inflation provides a compelling solution to the horizon problem in cosmology.
 The horizon problem arises from the challenge of explaining the observed isotropy of the CMB radiation.
 The latter exhibits an almost perfect isotropy, with temperature anisotropies smaller than one part per ten thousand.
 In the standard big bang cosmology, the universe underwent rapid expansion during its early phases (driven first by radiation then by matter).
 This expansion led to non-overlapping past light cones for many regions in the observable universe, implying that these regions never had the opportunity for direct causal contact.
 According to conventional cosmological principles, such regions, widely separated and never in causal contact, should not exhibit similar temperatures.
-This is illustrated by the conformal diagram in Fig.\,\ref{fig:HorizonProblem}.
-Imagine two diametrically opposed directions in the sky.
-The CMB photons reaching us from these directions originated at points labeled $P$ and $Q$ in Fig.\,\ref{fig:HorizonProblem}.
-Notably, these photons were emitted in such proximity to the big bang singularity that the past light cones of $P$ and $Q$ do not intersect.
-The puzzle lies in understanding how the photons originating from points $P$ and $Q$ possess nearly identical temperatures without any possibility of direct communication between them.

 For a universe dominated by a fluid with equation of state $P = \omega \rho$, the evolution of the comoving Hubble radius is dictated by

 Inflation addresses the horizon problem by proposing a phase of decreasing comoving Hubble radius in the early universe, where $\frac{d}{dt}(1/aH) < 0$.
 Eq.\,(\ref{eq:PerfectFluid}) thus implies that one needs $\omega < -1/3$.
 The inflaton field is a hypothetical scalar field $\phi$ which is conjectured to have driven cosmic inflation in the very early universe\,\cite{Guth:1980zm,Linde:1981mu}.
 This is because pressure and energy density are given by